Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/DML - Data manipulation language.md

-**DML (Data Manipulation Language)** is a subset of SQL used to manipulate and retrieve data stored in database tables. to do CRUD operation create,retrieve, update and delete
+**DML (Data Manipulation Language)** is a subset of SQL used to manipulate and retrieve data stored in database tables. to do CRUD operation create, retrieve, update and delete

 For this we'll be using Oracle MySQL workbench DBMS Database name: campusx